mishoo/UglifyJS/README.md

   compressor from discarding function names.
 Useful for code relying on `Function.prototype.name`.
 See also: the `keep_fnames` [mangle option](#mangle).

 - `passes` -- default `1`.
-Number of times to run compress with a maximum of 3.
+The maximum number of times to run compress.
   In some cases more than one pass leads to further compressed code.
 Keep in mind more passes will take more time.